 This module presents the most important aspects to be considered in police investigations and subsequent legal proceedings after the disclosure of domestic violence.
+The learning materials are not tailored to the needs of every country; they include generic cases that need local adaptation.

 Case Study: Man as a victim of domestic violence